4sun5bu/Z8001MB/cpm8k/README.md

 **"sdx"** is your drive to write the disk image.
 To make CP/M disk image you need to install cpmtools and modify **/etc/cpmtools/diskdefs**.
 Sample disk definition is in the cpm8k directory.
 Be careful with executing **dd**.
 Do not set a wrong disk drive for **"of"**.

+## License
+cpmsys.rel, cpmsys.o and libcpm.a - licensed by Lineo,Inc. See "The Unofficial CP/M Web Site"
+others - MIT License